Mobile-Dialog-Systeme/QueerWavesWebsite/index.md

 The data collection a strong emphasis on **ethical and legal safeguards**, especially in handling sensitive personal data.
 By expanding the diversity of voices in speech technology, Queer Waves contributes to building **fairer and more representative AI systems**.

+ The accompanying paper will be presented at [Interspeech 2025](https://www.interspeech2025.org/home).

 ## 📊 Dataset Statistics

 - **Total Audio**: 335 hours